absyinka/MIVA_COS_201_C_Assessment/README.md

 ---

-## 📁 File Storage: How Data Is Saved
+## File Storage: How Data Is Saved

-### The File Format
+### The File Format.

-When you save, the program creates a simple text file you can even open in Notepad:
+When saved, the program creates a simple text file you can even open in Notepad:

 ```
 # Student Record System Data File